michaeljh9/PluginParadise/README.md

 I made a script that automates the download of the public ones.

 On Linux, it's a Python script.
-Run this command:
+As a pre-requisite, install **python3-bs4** prior.
+After, run this command:

 ```
 curl -O https://raw.githubusercontent.com/michaeljh9/PluginParadise/main/qbittorrent-search-plugin-downloader.py && python qbittorrent-search-plugin-downloader.py